incubyte/incubyte.github.io/content/blog/we-let-ai-code-for-us-prompts-were-prayers-and-code-was-interesting.md

 Our biggest win?
 Ditching broad AI requests that felt like shouting into the void ("clean up the homepage" = broken navbar).

 Instead, we embraced the power of the pixel.
 Asking for "increase the padding on the hero section by 16px" yielded exactly that.
-No surprises, no drama.

 This precision extended to our version control.
 Every small, meaningful change driven by AI got its own branch.
 Think of it as a safe space for the AI's experiments.
 If things went south (as they sometimes did), we could simply revert without a full-scale meltdown.